 Fathala Wildlife Reserve is a success story for combining conservation and tourism.
-Covering 2000 hectares, the park allows guests to visit an original stretch of African wilderness.
+Covering 5000 acres, the park allows guests to visit an original stretch of African wilderness.

 It was back in 2011 when veterinarian, Dr Willem Burger and Arnold Neethling, owner of the Botlierskop Private Game Reserve in South Africa sparked the idea of bringing the Lord Derby Antelope (also known as the Western Derby Eland), the biggest antelope in the world, to South Africa to begin a large conservation project.
 These animals were, and are still, one of the most endangered in the world.

 The two gentlemen boarded a plane to Dakar, the capital of Senegal, without really knowing what to expect on their arrival.
 Being knowledgeable of the Lord Derby Antelope, they were aware of its existence in Senegal but there were many unanswered questions as to what they would be able to do in terms of moving the animals and essentially creating the project.
 It soon became clear that their idea would need to take a different direction as these animals were protected from export due to their endangered status, so any conservation work would need to be based in Senegal, their native country.